Take Your Daughter to Work Day 2018 - 2019

-Date of Take Your Daughter to Work Day: Fourth Thursday of April
+Date of Take Your Daughter to Work Day: Always Fourth Thursday of April

 Acting on research that showed adolescent girls received less attention than boys, this day was initiated in 1993 by the Ms. Foundation for Women.
 The intention was to give girls additional direct attention and an insight into work world opportunities available to them.
 It was to serve the multiple purpose of increased self esteem for young girl,s as well as give them some ideas of the wealth of careers in the world.
 Thirdly, it allowed them more one-on-one time with mom or dad.

 Take your Daughter to Work Day quickly took off and became extremely popular.
 Girls would go off to work with mom or dad, or even an aunt or uncle.
-They would spend the day seeing just what their sponsors job involved.
+They spend the day seeing just what their sponsor's job involved.
 It was limited only by the practicality of allowing a youthful, non-employee in a particular job environment.
-It works well in office environments, but proves impractical in many blue collar jobs, or where safety is an issue.
+It works well in office environments, but proves impractical in many blue collar factory jobs, or where safety is an issue.
 Businesses usually support this day, often holding special programs and demonstrations about the company and the jobs offered.

 The popularity of Take Your Daughters to Work Day quickly sparked interest by the boys, who felt left out and were required to go to school for the day, while the girls "got the day off".
 Over several years, more an more parents and employers made this opportunity available to boys as well as girls.
 While this takes away from the original intent to give more attention to adolescent girls, it has become a valuable and popular career day opportunity for girls and boys alike.

 As this day has evolved, it has taken on a number of names, including: